Easing back and pelvic pain

 Back pain and pelvic pain are synonymous with pregnancy, ranging from the odd twinge or ache to full on pain.

 Symphysis Pubis Dysfunction, referred to as Pelvic Girdle Pain (PGP) describes pain in the joints of your pelvis.
 These joints include the symphysis pubis joint (SPJ) at the very front of your pelvis (ie your pubic bone) and/or the sacro-iliac joints (SIJ) at the back (pain at the sacrum, where the back of your pelvis joins on to your spine).

 Massage can ease back pain as it promotes healthy blood flow and releases feel good endorphins and hormones that work as natural painkilers.
-Make sure you choose a specialist pregnancy or postnatal massage, I offer both as part of my practice - please visit my website for info and to book a massage if you are local.
+Make sure you choose a specialist pregnancy or postnatal massage, I offer both as part of my practice.

 If you have PGP, you’ll feel pain across the front or back of the pelvis, which can range from mild discomfort to severe pain.
 If you’re experiencing any pelvic/lower back pain, I’d strongly suggest you be referred to an Ante/Postnatal trained Physiotherapist, Chiropractor or Osteopath who will assess the position and symmetry of movement of your pelvic joints.
 Speak to your midwife as soon as possible to get a referral.